Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Proposed Model

-With the main idea described in Section \RNum{3}, we now describe the proposed approach in detail.
-The linear function $\phi_1(\cdot)$ is implemented similar to the NeuMiss block proposed in \cite{le2020neumiss}, whereas the nonlinear function $\phi_2(\cdot)$ is implemented as an MLP.
+With the main idea described in Section 3, we now describe the proposed model in detail.
+Concretely, the function $\phi_{\alpha,1}(\cdot)$ is implemented similar to the NeuMiss block proposed by \citet{le2020neumiss}, whereas the function $\phi_{\alpha,2}(\cdot)$ is implemented as a non-crossing quantile regression neural network.
 In particular, we place the quantile regression model in a multi-task framework and ensure the monotonicity of quantiles.
+Consequently, all quantile functions share the same feature extraction block and differ in the subsequent nonlinear mappings.
 We sketch the proposed approach in Figure~\ref{fig_sketch}, which consists of a feature extraction block and several MLPs correlated with previous ones via addition successively.